 Eastcote Primary Academy is committed to ensuring the welfare and safety of all our children in school.
 We believe that our pupils have a right to learn in a supportive, caring and safe environment which includes the right to protection from all types of abuse; where staff are vigilant for signs of any children in distress and are confident about applying the processes to avert and alleviate any such problems.

 We follow the Bexley Local Safeguarding Children Board procedures.
 The school’s Safeguarding & Child Protection and policy is available on request from the office or can be viewed on the school website.

 Safeguarding is about ensuring that everyone is safe from harm – safe from bullying, safe from people who could abuse, safe from discrimination or harassment – and that we all feel safe in our environment.

 If your child is ever concerned about their safety or well-being or about a friend, they should talk to someone such as a parent or a member of staff at school.
-Talking helps, and if these people agree there is a problem, they will find other people to help – the designated Staff for Child Protection are Mr Ball and Mrs Hall.
+Talking helps, and if these people agree there is a problem, they will find other people to help – the designated Staff for Child Protection are Mrs Hall and Mrs Brown.
 They will then work together with other people to address the problems and ensure everyone is safe.

 Eastcote Primary Academy is fully committed to safeguarding and promoting the welfare of all its pupils.
 As a school we recognise that safeguarding against radicalisation is no different from safeguarding against any other vulnerability.
 All staff are expected to uphold and promote the fundamental principles of British values, including democracy, the rule of law, individual liberty and mutual respect, and tolerance of those with different faiths and beliefs.